Medical examiner: United States

 In some jurisdictions, a coroner performs these and other duties.
 It is common for a medical examiner to visit crime scenes or to testify in court.
 Medical examiners specialize in forensic knowledge and rely on this during their work.
 In addition to studying cadavers, they are also trained in toxicology, DNA technology and forensic serology (blood analysis).
 Pulling from each area of knowledge, a medical examiner is an expert in determining a cause of death.
 This information can help law enforcement solve cases and is crucial to their ability to track criminals in the event of a homicide or other related events.

-Within the United States, there is a mixture of coroner and medical examiner systems, and in some states, dual systems.
-The requirements to hold office vary widely between jurisdictions.

 Qualifications

 United Kingdom

 In England and Wales, a new statutory Medical Examiner system based in NHS Acute Trusts commenced in 2019 and is expected to be fully operational several years later.
 A medical examiner is always a medical doctor, whereas a coroner is a judicial officer.

 Pilot studies in Sheffield and seven other areas, which involved medical examiners looking at more than 27,000 deaths since 2008, found 25% of hospital death certificates were inaccurate and 20% of causes of death were wrong.
 Suzy Lishman, president of the Royal College of Pathologists, said it was crucial there was "independent scrutiny of causes of death".